ThomasAribart/dev-to-articles/blog-posts/an-in-depth-comparison-of-the-most-popular-dynamodb-wrappers/an-in-depth-comparison-of-the-most-popular-dynamodb-wrappers.md

 Overall, Dynamoose and ElectroDB have the upper hand, with ElectroDB being slightly ahead as it allows deriving attributes default values from other attributes.

-Surprisingly, **none of those libraries handled polymorphism and type-safe dependent defaults**.
+Surprisingly, **none of those libraries handles polymorphism and type-safe dependent defaults**.
 As a maintainer of DynamoDB-Toolbox, I know for sure that those features are coming in the next major, so if you’re already using it, do not consider migrating to ElectroDB just yet 🙂

 ## ✨ Typescript support